Electricity Filing Manual – Guide A – Information Filed Respecting Plan, Profile, Book of Reference and Notices (CER Act s. 199 and s. 201)

 - the methods and timing of construction of the project; and

-- comments on the potential for using the CER’s Appropriate Dispute Resolution (ADR) services.
+- comments on the potential for using the CER’s Alternative Dispute Resolution (ADR) services.

 A.3 Application to Correct a PPBoR Error (CER Act s.
 208)